MarkBind/markbind/docs/userGuide/contentAuthoring.md

     - Ensure you wrap your navigation layout in a `<navigation>` tag for MarkBind to render it properly.
 Also, there should only be one `<navigation>` tag in your file.
     - You may author additional HTML and Markdown content outside the `<navigation>` tag.
     - The `<navigation>` tag is also optional, allowing you to author everything in HTML and Markdown syntax.
+    - Use `:expanded:` keyword at the end of Dropdown titles to expand them by default.

 ```html
 <!-- In _markbind/navigation/mySiteNav.md -->